 Views, opinions and conclusions expressed in the research article are views, opinions and conclusions of the author(s).
 The Journal shall not accept responsibility or be answerable for any loss, damage or liability caused in relation to conflicts of interest, copyright violations and inappropriate or inaccurate use of any kind content related or integrated into published research articles.

 Noyam uses CrossRef’s Similarity Check powered by iThenticate to prevent scholarly and professional plagiarism.
-From Friday, 29th May 2020 all submitted journal articles would be subjected to a plagiarism check before commencing the editorial review process.
+All submitted journal articles are subjected to a plagiarism check before commencing the editorial review process.
 Noyam considers plagiarism a serious offense.
 We are therefore committed to eliminating manuscripts with possible cases of plagiarism from the review and publication process.

 All articles published articles receive a DOI issued by Crossref and are permanently published.
 Authors can revise, change and update their articles by publishing new versions, which are added to the article’s history.
 The web URLs, abstracts and references of published articles are deposited with Crossref allowing citation linking to the work.
 This only applies to all articles published after May, 2020.
 Noyam participates in the CrossMark scheme, a multi-publisher initiative that has developed a standard way for readers to locate the current version of an article.
 By applying the CrossMark policies, Noyam is committed to maintaining the content it publishes and to alerting readers to changes if and when they occur.
 The CrossMark logo will appear on the title page of every published article pdf and web page.